 Additional Spaces and storage

 For storage purposes, it is important to consider each aspect of your home, and which spaces can be more effectively utilised.
-Places such as under-stair cupboards are a great way to achieve more space – think about a small desk space, a seating area or a set of drawers/ shelves to hide away your items.
+Places such as under-stair cupboards are a great way to achieve more space – think about a small desk space that may be in a cupboard as we did on this project, a seating area, or a set of drawers/ shelves to hide away your items.
 Alternatively, if you have a larger budget to provide additional space, then why not consider excavating, creating a very small basement, formed in concrete and tanked out to hide your clutter under trap doors – out of sight, out of mind.

 Creating an illusion of space

-If you’re restricted for space, creating an illusion of space and manipulating the perception of spaciousness is a key design skill when working with small and medium sized properties.
-It seems that we all want more space and while adding an extension is often impractical or impossible, there are loads of things that you can do inside a home to maximise not only the use, but the perception of space.
+If you’re restricted for space, creating an illusion of space and manipulating the perception of spaciousness is a key design skill when working with small and medium-sized properties.
+It seems that we all want more space and while adding an extension is often impractical or impossible, there are loads of things that you can do inside a home to maximise not only the use but the perception of space.
 Daylight is a wonderful magnifier of space, both in terms of how much daylight you bring into a room, and also how much day-lit space you can see.
-Pale wall colours, and full height windows can make a huge difference.
+Pale wall colours and full-height windows, as used here, can make a huge difference.
 Part of the reason why this works is that the eye is taken out of the low space itself and designing the room to draw the eye along to a focal point outside the space, such as through a window, or in an adjoining room that is higher can enhance space tremendously.